doubleblindssw23/Diff-TTSG/README.md

 ### Speech-only evaluation

-> "You walk around Dublin city centre and even if you try and strike up a conversation with somebody it's impossible because everyone has their headphones in.
-And again, I would listen to podcasts sometimes with my headphones in walking around the streets."
+> You walk around Dublin city centre and even if you try and strike up a conversation with somebody it's impossible because everyone has their headphones in.
+And again, I would listen to podcasts sometimes with my headphones in walking around the streets.
 <table class="tg">
   <thead>
     <tr>